DeekshithDike/nightingale/README_DOCKER.md

+# Rename this file to README.md to be the main project README
 # Nightingale API - Docker Setup Guide

 This project is a Laravel-based API for appointment bookings, user authentication, and scheduling, designed to run easily with Docker.